spann-pediatrics/HMO-Dashboard/README.md

 - This folder contains the original Excel reports exactly as provided by each study.
 - They are not edited.
-- Each study (e.g., Brooklyn, NeoBANK, Oxford) has its own subfolder with the respective cmetadata data and HMO area counts.
+- When uploading studies label the folder the study name (e.g., Brooklyn, NeoBANK, Oxford) with the respective metadata and HMO area count excel sheets within.

 #### 2. staging/ — Cleaned Outputs